mmandav1/java8-interview-questions/README.md

-# Java8 Interview Questions & Answers
+# Java Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Requests are highly appreciated.
 Follow me  for technical updates.